 THE GOLDEN ARROW: Folly is bound up in the heart of a child, but the rod of discipline will drive it far away.
 (Proverbs 22: 15, New International Version, NIV)

 THE DOUBLE DAGGER: When Children Embrace Church?
 (08/18/2014); Condemned by the Church?
 (08/19/2014); Why the Gospel for Our Children (05/13/2014); Changing Times and Laws?
 (05/14/2014); Kicked Out By Parents?
 (11/27/2013); Before Getting Baptized?
 (11/28/2013); Therefore There Was Trust (01/07/2013); When Does Gossip Become Sin?
 (01/08/2013)

-“Robby”, here are a few points on Christian belief you may not have seen before:
+“martin.percy1”, here are a few thoughts on family and Christian belief that you may find helpful :

 THE BLACK PHOENIX